MohammadTarek9/ROBDD/README.md

 # ROBDD-Based Equivalence Checker

 ## Overview
-This project implements a **Reduced Ordered Binary Decision Diagram (ROBDD)** based equivalence checker.
+This project implements a **Reduced Ordered Binary Decision Diagram (ROBDD)** based equivalence checker in Python.
 The tool takes as inputs:

 1. **Variable Ordering**: The order in which variables appear in the ROBDD.
 2. **Boolean Functions**: Provided in Reverse Polish Notation (RPN) format.